 Plantar fasciitis pain affects the quality of life for one in 10 Americans.
 If you can’t manage the heel pain of plantar fasciitis on your own, you can find non-surgical treatments at Los Angeles Institute of Foot and Ankle Surgery.
 The experienced podiatrists can relieve your persistent pain and other symptoms with physical therapy, orthotics, or extracorporeal shockwave therapy (ESWT), so you can get back to your usual activities without limitations.
-Call the office in Burbank, Northridge, or Santa Clarita, California, to schedule a plantar fasciitis consultation or book an appointment online today!
+Call the office in Burbank, Northridge, or Santa Clarita, California, to schedule a plantar fasciitis consultation or book an appointment online today!request an appointment

 Plantar fasciitis describes inflammation and irritation in the plantar fascia, the thick band of fibrous tissue that connects your heel to the base of your toes.

 Your plantar fascia helps absorb the shock of your movements.
 However, repetitive stress on the tissue can cause it to stretch, and small tears can develop over time.
 The stress can come from sports participation, other physical activities, or standing for long periods of time on hard surfaces.

 Other risk factors for plantar fasciitis can include: